 They are a hypoallergenic breed because they do not shed very little.
 Hypoallergenic means they are less of a threat to allergy suffers than dogs that shed their fur.
 Of course, that does not mean someone with dog allergies will not be affected.

 Miniature Schnauzers Are Good Watchdogs

 They alert little dogs and sound the alarm when they hear strange noises or the doorbell rings.
 They have a rather powerful bark, not like some small yappy dog.

 They are watchdogs, not guard dogs.
 Due to their smaller size, they are not very intimidating dogs.
 Also, they are not aggressive.
 Once the alert barking is over, they are usually very friendly to the newcomer.

 Every dog has its own personality.
 I once had two Miniatures that came from the same litter.
 They would both bark almost non-stop whenever the neighbor was in her backyard.
 Of course, this did not please her, and fortunately, I did not live there for long.
 My next home had a high fence the dogs could not see through.

 House training my Miniature Schnauzers was not difficult at all.
 They all learned to ask to go outside to do their business after only a week or two.

+My dogs seem to understand what I say to them.
 They can learn many voice commands if you put in the effort.
-My dogs seem to understand what I say to them.
-I seldom bothered to teach them tricks such as to sit up, roll over or play dead, but I am sure they would have easily learned if I had tried.
-When I think about it, maybe they actually were training me.
+I seldom taught them tricks such as sitting up, rolling over, or playing dead, but I am sure they would have easily learned if I had tried.
+When I think about it, maybe they were training me.